-AACSB: Reflective Thinking Blooms: Understano Learning Goal: 02-02 Explain what capitalism is and how free markets work.
-Level of Learning: 2 Understanding of concepts and principles Topic: Competition within Free Markets
+AACSB: Reflective Thinking Blooms: Comprehension Learning Goal: 02-2 Level of Learning 2: Understanding of concepts and principles Nickels - Chapter 02 #217 Topic: Competition within Free Markets

-- 214. In most large cities there are a large number of bakeries.
+218. (p.
+39) In most large cities there are a large number of bakeries.
 These bakeries produce similar, but not identical, products.
 Some bakeries claim to have the best cheesecakes in town, while others brag about their cookies or specialty breads.
 The bakery market in a large city is an example of:

 - A. Monopolistic competition.

 - B. Perfect competition.

 - C. An oligopoly.

 - D. A monopoly.